 The Chairlady is responsible for formulating the Group's overall strategies and making major corporate and operational decisions of the Group.
-She also organises the works of the Board, ensures its effectiveness and instructs the company secretary from time to time to update the Directors with the Group's development situation and latest information or provisions relating to corporate governance so that the Directors can perform their duties.
-Meanwhile, the Chairlady will invite the Directors to jointly attend corporate activities from time to time to time to constructive relationship between the Directors.
+She also organises the works of the Board, ensures its effectiveness and all directors to be properly briefed on issues arising at board meetings and encourages different views to voice their concerns.
+She instructs the company secretary from time to time to update the Directors with the Group's development situation and latest information or provisions relating to corporate governance so that the Directors can perform their duties.
+Meanwhile, the Chairlady will invite the Directors to jointly attend corporate activities from time to time to promote a favourable and constructive relationship between the Directors and encourage them to make a full and active contribution to the Board's affairs and act in the best interests of the Company.